dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ###### Java 21
 Java 21 is LTS version that was released in September 2023, and would be supported until September 2031
 1. Pattern matching for Record (JEP 440) - now you can pass into `instanceof` record with list of fields, and use such fields immediately.
-And same true for `switch` statement
+And same true for `switch` statement (before you can do pattern matching for whole type, now you can also extract record fields immediately inside pattern matching expression):
 ```java
 public class App{
   public static void main(String[] args) {